JanssenProject/jans/docs/README.md

 This schema has three properties; `op`, `path` & `value`.
 Let's perform a `replace` operation at `cibaEnabled` to change it from `false` to `true`.
-So, the `.json` file will be look like this:
+So, the `.json` file will look like this:

 ```text
 [